gobeyondidentity/customer-docs/docs/secure-devops/setting-up-and-managing-automatic-git-commit-signing.md

 4. Provide a name and email address of the developer generating the key, and optionally, a key comment and expiration date for the key.
 :::note
-The email address must match your Beyond Identity User’s email address, and should also match your GitHub/GitLab email address.
+The email address must match your Beyond Identity user’s email address, and should also match your GitHub/GitLab email address.
 :::
 5. Click **Create** and view your GPG key on the GPG Keys screen.
     ![](/images/gpg_key_create1.png)